Party of Freedom and Justice: 2022–present: Mainstream prominence

 SSP took part in the 2023 mass protests, which began after the Belgrade school shooting and a mass murder near Mladenovac and Smederevo in early May 2023.
 The Ujedinjeni parliamentary group changed its name to Forward to Europe in July 2023.
 SSP became part of the Serbia Against Violence (SPN) coalition in October 2023, a coalition of political parties organising the 2023 protests.
 SPN announced that it will take part in the 2023 parliamentary, Vojvodina provincial, and Belgrade City Assembly elections.
 Along with Miroslav Aleksić from the People's Movement of Serbia, Tepić was announced as one of the representatives of SPN.
 In the parliamentary election, SPN won 65 seats, 16 of which went to SSP.
 After the elections, SPN organised anti-government protests which lasted until 30 December.
 During the protests, Tepić and other SSP politicians were on a hunger strike.

 Once the 14th National Assembly of Serbia was constituted, SSP formed a joint parliamentary group with PSG.
 This group was dissolved in April 2024, after which SSP formed a parliamentary group on its own.
 The City Assembly of Belgrade was not constituted because the quorum was not met during the constitutive session.
 A new election was then called for 2 June.
 SSP opposed the participation in the new snap election on the grounds that electoral conditions did not improve.
 This ultimately led to the dissolution of SPN.
 Parties that decided to take part in the election formed the We Choose Belgrade electoral alliance.
 In October 2024, Željko Veselinović and Đorđe Đorđić left the SSP parliamentary group, with Đorđić leaving SSP altogether.
 They were followed by Sonja Pernat and Irena Živković in November; Veselinović announced the formation of a new political party before 2025.
 He subsequently announced the formation of the Workers' Party.
 In November 2025, it was announced that the Movement for Reversal would merge into SSP.

 Since November 2024, student-led anti-corruption protests have been held in Serbia.
 SSP has since then advocated for the formation of a transitional government as an end to the crisis.
+In June 2026, SSP became part of the Platform for a European Serbia coalition.